 When we think about strategy, we tend to focus on the commercial sector, where companies have pretty much free rein to invest, restructure and divest in their quest for increased shareholder returns.
 But strategy is just as important for the public and not-for-profit sectors.
 If not more so.Continue reading “Strategy isn’t just for the private sector”

-Long-term planning in the current political and economic climate can seem like a bit of a mug’s game.
-But it’s not because things change.
-That, after all, is to be expected.
-It’s because everything’s changing.
+Long-term planning in the world as it stands at the moment might seem like a bit of a mug’s game.
+But that’s not because things change.
+Change, after all, is to be expected.
+Rather, it’s because everything’s changing.
+And it’s changing a lot.
 We can’t take anything for granted any more.
 This doesn’t mean that we shouldn’t bother with long-term plans, though.
 It just means that we need to approach them in a different way.Continue reading “Strategic planning when anything could happen”

 I think I’m in the same boat as pretty much everyone on the planet when I say that this year isn’t turning out quite how I thought it would.
 And like pretty much everyone else, I also don’t know whether the current crisis represents a temporary diversion from business as usual or a more profound and permanent change.
 What I do know, though, is that if it turns out to be the latter, some of our organisational business models are going to struggle.
 And they’ll need to adapt – quickly – if organisations are to survive.
 Continue reading “Business models in a changing world”

 Earlier this month, the leaders of some of the United States’s biggest corporations changed their definition of what a company is all about.
 This revelation may not seem of interest to anyone other than accountants.
 But if these individuals deliver actions to match their words, it could potentially be huge.
 And we’ll all feel the impact.